 If you were injured due to someone else’s negligence, you need to speak with a personal injury attorney who can guide you through a successful claim.
 You will likely have to file a claim with the at-fault person’s insurance company.
 This can be difficult because the insurance company will have a team of lawyers who will deny negligence.
 We can fight back.

 Attorney David I. Fuchs will gather all of the evidence and prove that negligence exists.
 You need money to cover your damages, and attorney Fuchs can help.
-Call us today at (954) 568-3636 or use our online contact form to schedule a free consultation today.
+Use our online contact form to schedule a free consultation today.